Ei Raat Tomar Amaar

 Ei Raat Tomar Amaar is a 2025 Indian Bengali-language psychological drama film.
 Directed by Parambrata Chattopadhyay, the original story and screenplay have been written by Chironjib Bordoloi.
 Produced under the banner of Hoichoi by Vishnu Mohta, the film stars Anjan Dutt and Aparna Sen in the lead roles.
 It explores the complexities of relationships, mutual understanding, and the harsh realities of life.
 The film was released in theaters across West Bengal on January 31.

 The original story and Hindi-language screenplay by Chironjib Bordoloi were adapted into Bengali and made more contemporary by the director.
 This marks the third cinematic collaboration between Aparna Sen and Anjan Dutt, whose partnership has had a significant impact on Bengali cinema.
 The film's music has been composed by Indraadip Dasgupta, while cinematography has been handled by Prosenjit Choudhury.

-The film's title evokes memories of a timeless song—composed by Gauri Prasanna Majumdar and sung by the legendary Hemanta Mukhopadhyay for the 1959 film Deep Jwele Jai.
+The film's title evokes memories of the timeless song "Ei Raat Tomar Amar"—composed by Gauri Prasanna Majumdar and sung by the legendary Hemanta Mukhopadhyay for the 1959 film Deep Jwele Jai.
 This iconic song served as an inspiration for the new film produced by Hoichoi Studios.